SaharAzhar/SaharAzhar/README.md

 - 🔭 I’m currently learning Flutter and its tools
 - 👯 I’m looking to collaborate on Open Source Projects.
 - 🤔 I’m looking for help with career growth.
-- 💬 Ask me about Flutter, Dart, API integration and Firebase.
+- 💬 Ask me about Flutter, Dart, API integration bloc, cubit and Firebase.
 - 📫 How to reach me: Gmail: saharsheikh229@gmail.com .
 - 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I Don't Sleep xD.